shahar-cohen/LightHouse-art-installation/index.md

 Each of this program's features (pan movement, tilt movement, receiving images, detection/tracking, OSC communication) runs on a different thread.

 ### Files
-FILES: Main.py - the main part of the program. config.py - a file with constants that can be tweeked to change the behaviour of the installation. util.py - a file containing static functions
+Main.py - the main part of the program. config.py - a file with constants that can be tweeked to change the behaviour of the installation. util.py - a file containing static functions

 two files pertaining to the object recognition model: MobileNetSSD_deploy.prototxt MobileNetSSD_deploy.caffemodel

 video files: lighthouse_pannel_*_animation.mp4 - an animation representing a lighthouse for each pannel of the tower watch_tower_animation.mp4 - an animation representing a watchtower

 ### Requirements